Arby’s Tzatziki Sauce

 Typically, the main ingredients in tzatziki sauce are Greek yogurt, cucumbers, lemon juice, minced garlic, and fresh dill.
 But the tzatziki sauce at Arby’s has one little difference that completely shakes things up!
 Arby’s leaves out the Greek yogurt and uses sour cream instead.

 Switching to sour cream gives this recipe much more zip than traditional versions.
-To compensate, the amount of minced garlic and lemon juice in this recipe is less than in others.
+To compensate, this recipe’s amount of minced garlic and lemon juice is less than in others.

-At the end of the day, the sauce is well-balanced, the cooling crunch of the cucumbers and the vibrant herbal character of the dill preventing the sauce from becoming too overpowering.
+At the end of the day, the sauce is well-balanced.
+The cooling crunch of the cucumbers and the vibrant herbal character of the dill prevent the sauce from becoming too overpowering.

 Ingredients For Tzatziki Sauce with Sour Cream